ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 ## Background

-what is fluorescence sensing, how does it work, why is it important ex. certain biomarkers, the general structure of a fluorescence sensing device like what you need, light excitation source, optical filter, photodetector, analog front-end, MCU, but you can add subsquent circuits.
+what is fluorescence sensing, how does it work, why is it important ex. certain biomarkers

 Aside from the fluorochrome itself, there are five main components required for a fluorescence spectrometer.

   1) Light excitation source: This is the light source that emits light at a specific wavelength to excite the fluorochrome.
   2) Optical filters: Spectrometers require two filters.
-First, an excitation filter selects the specific wavelength from        the light source that will
+An excitation filter selects the specific wavelength from               the light source that will excite the sample, while an emission filter blocks the excitation light while allowing the       longer-wavelength fluorescence to pass through the detector.
+  3) Photodetector: This component measures the lighted emitted by the fluorescent sample and converts the photons into an       electrical signal, generating a "photocurrent."
+  4) Analog front-end (AFE): The AFE processes the raw electrical signal from the photodetector for digitization.
+The goal       is to convert the current to a stable voltage signal that an analog-to-digital converter (ADC) can read for                 quantization.
+  5) Microcontroller Unit (MCU): The MCU is the digital brain of the system.
+It is responsible for processing the digitzied      signal and outputting the final result as data that we can interpret.

 ## Terminology